Support

 Georgia Offer in Compromise

-The Georgia Department of Revenue allows taxpayers to settle a tax liability for less than the total amount owed.
+The Georgia Department of Revenue (GA DOR) allows taxpayers to settle a tax liability for less than the total amount owed.
 This is called an offer in compromise and is one of the more popular tax debt relief programs in Georgia.
-A similar program is offer by the IRS.
+These programs are also known as Georgia state tax forgiveness programs.
+The IRS offers a similar program for unpaid federal taxes.

 The purpose of the Georgia offer in compromise program is to resolve back taxes so that the Department of Revenue will receive the most tax that it can expect to collect from a delinquent taxpayer within a reasonable period of time.